bnbuckler/program-guides/_privacy/fipps.md

 ### ICAM Implenetation Considerations

-A foundational principle in federal privacy law is that an individual has the right to know what information the government collects and retains about him and, to a great extent, the right to control how that information is being used.
-When building ICAM programs, agencies should, first and foremost, consider this principle and ensure the following prior to each occurrence of information collection and/or transmission:
+A foundational principle in federal privacy law is that people have the right to know what information the government collects and retains about them and, to a great extent, the right to control how that information is being used.
+When building ICAM programs, agencies should consider this principle and ensure the following prior to each occurrence of information collection and/or transmission:

 *  The user is clearly informed what information elements will be collected
 *  The user understands who will receive the information